Dark Chocolate Brownies

 Preheat the oven to 350.
 Butter and flour a jellyroll pan.
 Set aside.

-In a separate bowl add 1 ¼ flour, baking powder, and salt.
+4. In a separate bowl add 1 ¼ flour, baking powder, and salt.
 Stir completely to distribute ingredients evenly and to get rid of any lumps of flour.
 Set aside.
-In another bowl mix the last 12 oz of the semisweet or milk chocolate chips with the ¼ c flour.
+In another bowl mix the last 12 oz of the chocolate chips with remaining flour.
 Set aside.
 Add the first flour mixture to the chocolate mixture.
 Stir until flour is just incorporated.
 Add the chocolate chip and flour mixture and stir until just incorporated.

 Glaze

-This is an unsweetened chocolate glaze giving the brownies a great kick.
-Make sure the brownies are (3)at room temperature before adding the glaze.
+The glaze give the brownies a great kick.
+Make sure the brownies are (3)at room temperature before adding it.

 Notes